 Choosing the best beginner guitar amp for you

 When you’re shopping for the best beginner guitar amp, you’re likely to be in one of two situations.
 Either you’re completely new to guitar, and don’t know where to begin, or you’re looking for something cost-effective, perhaps as a back-up or home practice rig.
-Either way, there are some great options here.
+Whatever you're looking for, there are some great options here.

 Assuming you’re new to the world of amplifiers, there are some key factors to consider.
 First is the amp’s size and power rating, which is measured in watts (W).
 While you may be tempted to opt for the largest, loudest amp you can afford, it’s often wiser to exercise a degree of realism.
-More likely, beginner guitarists will benefit from a wide selection of different amp voicings – what the tone ‘sounds’ like – and possibly some effects so you can build up your knowledge of how they can be used to colour your playing.
+More likely, beginner guitarists will benefit from a wide selection of different amp voicings – what the tone ‘sounds’ like, from clean to distorted – and possibly some effects so you can build up your knowledge of how they can be used to color your playing.

-While more experienced players gravitate towards tube amps as they chase that perfect tone, for a beginner, tube amps could be overkill.
-They’re also more expensive and often require regular servicing.
-Instead, we’d recommend a solid-state or digital modelling amp as the best beginner guitar amp for you.
-They pack in plenty of different amp voices, from clean to blues, yet are affordable and versatile.
+While more experienced players gravitate towards tube amps as they chase that perfect tone, for a beginner, tube amps can be overkill.
+They’re also more expensive and can require regular servicing – plus, they usually sound best when cranked up loud.
+Instead, we’d recommend a solid-state or digital modeling amp as the best beginner guitar amp for you.
+They pack in plenty of different amp voices, from clean to high-gain, yet they're affordable, reliable and sound good at low volumes.

 - Keep it secure with the best guitar straps for electric and acoustic